Icinga/helm-charts/charts/icinga-stack/docs/configuration.md

 **Configuration** of these features is done via the `values.yaml` file.
 A **commented** version of all available values is provided with this repository.
 Please refer to the official documentation linked above for more information on how to configure these features.

-## IcingaWeb2 Modules
+## Icinga Web Modules

-The module set of IcingaWeb2 supported by this Helmchart is **opinionated**.
+The module set of Icinga Web supported by this Helmchart is **opinionated**.
 We deliberately chose to omit some modules, either because they are **deprecated** or just have no real use-case when run on Kubernetes.
 Below is a list of currently supported modules, with links to the official documentation, if available:

 - `audit` [Documentation](https://github.com/icinga/icingaweb2-module-audit)
 - `businessprocess` [Documentation](https://icinga.com/docs/icinga-business-process-modelling/latest/doc/01-About/)